 Using Physiotherapy for Osteoarthritis Treatment and Managing Joint Pain

-Physiotherapy can be an effective treatment option for osteoarthritis.
+Physiotherapy can be an effective treatment option for osteoarthritis and your overall bone health.
 Osteoarthritis (OA) is one of the most common natural occurring degenerative conditions of the body’s joints.
 People of all ages are affected however, it is more prevalent as we age.

 It is characterised by a loss of cartilage around a joint, which helps to provide smooth gliding when the joint is in motion.
 If the cartilage begins to break down, this results in pain and swelling as the joint loses its ability to work in a smooth fluid process.